nasavbailey/DI-flux-ratio-plot/README.md

 ## quickstart

-See the `documentation` folder for an example plot and a complete description of the data and calculations.

 If you would like to contribute to this repo, please [fork it](https://help.github.com/articles/fork-a-repo/).
 Otherwise, simply download or clone and you're ready to go.

 Copy `example_files/default.yaml`  to the same directory as `plot_flux_ratio.py`.
 Run `python plot_flux_ratio.py`
 Your figure and an auto-generated description will be created in the "output" folder.

+**Read the docs!** See the `documentation` folder for an example plot and a complete description of the data and calculations.

 ## Customizing your plot